akka/akka/akka-docs/scala/camel.rst

 * `Akka Consumer Actors: New Features and Best Practices <http://krasserm.blogspot.com/2011/02/akka-consumer-actors-new-features-and.html>`_
 * `Akka Producer Actors: New Features and Best Practices <http://krasserm.blogspot.com/2011/02/akka-producer-actor-new-features-and.html>`_

 Introduction
 ============

-The akka-camel module allows actors to receive and send messages over a great variety of protocols and APIs.
+The akka-camel module allows actors to receive and send messages over a great variety of protocols and APIs (akka-camel version 1.x also provided this functionality to Typed Actors.
+In akka-camel 2, support for Typed Actors has been removed.)
 This section gives a brief overview of the general ideas behind the akka-camel module, the remaining sections go into the details.
 In addition to the native Scala and Java actor API, actors can now exchange messages with other systems over large number of protocols and APIs such as HTTP, SOAP, TCP, FTP, SMTP or JMS, to mention a